Krissy510/Krissy510/README.md

 * Tailwind CSS

 ### About me
 I started learning about software development in 2020 and immensely enjoyed it.
-I've learned many programming languages, such as Python, C/C++, Java, and TypeScript and some frameworks, such as React, Angular, NestJS, and Qt.

 While studying at KMITL, I produced at least three large projects for academic and personal purposes.
 Each project improved my coding technique and time management as a developer.

 In the past, I worked as a C programming course Teacher assistant in 2021 and interned as a Full stack developer at PRIMO in the summer of 2022.